-The total fatty acids profiles and the health indices are reported in Table 8.
+2021).
+The total FA profiles and the health indices are reported in Table 8.

-The cladodes integration determined a higher amount of SFA (P=0.002) and lower MUFA (P=0.006) in group OFI's cheeses than those of group CON, respectively.
-Similar results were found on milk of sheep and goat feed-integrated with cladodes by Cordova-Torres et al. (2017).
-The SFA and MUFA were lower and higher, respectively, than those found by Maniaci et al. (2021) on Caciocavallo cheeses made in summer, using milk of cows fed integrated with cladodes and wheat straw.
-In total the PUFA showed similar content compared with those found by Maniaci et al. (2021), even if the $\omega$ 6-fatty acids were higher in the present study.
+Conversely, integration with cladodes resulted in an increase in the petroselinic, rumenic, and α -linolenic acids, specific UFA with positive effects on human health, for some anti-aging and anti-inflammatory properties, and the ability to reduce cholesterol and increase eicosapentaenoic and docosahexaenoic acid (DHA) FA (Alaluf et al., 2002; Ferlay et al., 2017; Lordan and Zabetakis, 2017; Kern et al., 2020; Djuricic and Calder, The OFI cheeses had higher SFA (P = 0.002) and lower MUFA (P = 0.006) than those of CON.
+Similar results were found on milk of sheep and goats fed an integration with cladodes by Cordova-Torres et al. (2017).
+The SFA and MUFA were lower and higher, respectively, than those found by Maniaci et al. (2021) on Caciocavallo cheeses made in summer, using milk of cows fed an integration with cladodes and wheat straw.